Wellsville Junior/Senior High School (Ohio): History

+In the early 1850s, Wellsville opened its first high school, which was originally known as Union High School.
+A second school was later constructed in 1875, then known as Central High School.

+As population grew, Wellsville once again built a new high school in 1917 as Wellsville High School.

+In the 1930s, a gymnasium was added along with more classrooms.

+In 1996, a school levy was passed to construct a new Junior/Senior High School, which opened in 2001 at its current campus.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 250 pupils in grades 8th through 12th, with 247 pupils eligible for a federal free or reduced-price lunch.
-The school employed 23.00 teachers, yielding a student–teacher ratio of 10.87.
 Wellsville Senior High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

 Athletics

-The following is an alphabetical list of sports offered by the high school.
+Wellsville Junior/Senior High School currently offers: